spences10/blog.scottspence.me/posts/2018/2018-12-31-wsl-bootstrap-2019/index.md

 Enter [Hyper] an electron based terminal app that is super themeable and configurable.

-Download and install hyper for Windows, this will be the bare bones version, it'll look something like this:
+Download and install hyper for Windows, this will be the bare-bones version, it'll look something like this:

 ![basic hyper](./basic_hyper.png)